 - 14 ounces kielbasa

 - 12 ounces vegetable rotini pasta see notes

 - 15.5 ounces can cannellini beans

 - Slice the kielbasa into thin slices and then quarter the slices.
 Chop the onion and mince your garlic cloves.

 - Turn on the Instant Pot to saute.
-Once hot, add in the kielbasa and cook for about 4 minutes.
-Quickly remove the kielbasa and set aside.
+Once hot, add in the kielbasa and cook for about 2 minutes.
+Quickly remove the kielbasa and set aside. see notes

 - Add in olive oil and onion.
-Cook for about 4 minutes.
-Now add in the garlic, thyme and Italian seasoning.
+Cook for about 2 minutes.
+Now add in the garlic.
 Stirring constantly, cook for about 1 minute.

-- Add just a little bit of the chicken broth to deglaze your pot.
+- Add just a little bit of the chicken broth while stirring to deglaze your pot.
 Hit cancel.

-- Add in the pasta and the rest of the chicken broth.
+- Add in the pasta, thyme, Italian seasoning and the rest of the chicken broth.
 Stir to mix and place lid on.
 Turn the vent to seal.
 Hit pressure cook/manual and set for 4 minutes.
-Ours took about 20 minutes to build pressure.
+Ours takes about 15 minutes to build pressure